phelim-h/encord-agents/docs/editor_agents/modal.md

 Copy the displayed url and configure it in the Encord platform by following [the documentation](https://docs.encord.com/platform-documentation/Annotate/automated-labeling/annotate-editor-agents).

 Once that is done, you can right-click the frame in the Label Editor to trigger the agent.
+If you are interested in a more involved Modal example, please see [Cotracker3 Modal](./examples/index.md#cotracker3-keypoint-tracking)

 [modal-docs]: https://modal.com/docs